 - Who is and who is not an "Ideal Victim"?
-A Criminological Approach Patrick MORVAN, Professor of Law, Pantheon-Assas University, Paris
+A Criminological Approach

+Patrick MORVAN, Professor of Law, Pantheon-Assas University, Paris

-2 p.m. - 5:30 p.m.
+2 p.m. - 5 :30 p.m.

-AFTERNOON (Chair: Elisabeth PELSEZ, Inter-ministerial delegate for victims to the Minister of Justice, France)
+AFTERNOON (Chair: Elisabeth PELSEZ, Inter-ministerial Delegate for Victims Assistance, France)

-- The Value of the Victim in Tort and Compensation Law - Philippe PIERRE, Professor of Law, Rennes 1 University (France): European and French Law - Robert FIELD, Professor of Law and Professor of Health Management and Policy, Drexel University, Philadelphia: American Law - Compassion Towards Victims Throughout History and Political Science - Denis PESCHANSKI, CNRS, Director of Matrice Memory Research Program, Co-leader of 13-November Program - Bernard HARCOURT, Isidor and Seville Sulzbacher Professor of Law and Professor of Political Science, Columbia University - Conclusion: Hate, Fear and Violence in Philosophy Marc CREPON, CNRS, Director of the Philosophy Department of the École normale supérieure, Paris
+- The Value of the Victim in Tort and Compensation Law - Philippe PIERRE, Professor of Law, Rennes 1 University (France): European and French Law - Robert FIELD, Professor of Law and Professor of Health Management and Policy, Drexel University, Philadelphia: American Law - Compassion Towards Victims Throughout History and Political Science - Denis PESCHANSKI, CNRS, Director of Matrice Memory Research Program, Co-leader of 13-November Program - Bernard HARCOURT, Isidor and Seville Sulzbacher Professor of Law and Professor of Political Science, Columbia University - Conclusion : Hate, Fear and Violence in Philosophy

+Marc CREPON, CNRS, Director of the Philosophy Department of the École normale supérieure, Paris